Bridgy Fed

 Parameters:

-user (models.User) – original source user.
+user (User) – original source user.
 Shouldn’t already have a copy user for this protocol in copies.

 Raises: